What Is Marketing?

 Please let me know if you would like help with any or all of the following:

-- Identifying why you are offering your services for yourself and why you are offering your services for others.
+- Identifying why you are offering your services for yourself and why you are offering your services to others.

 - Your Unique Selling Proposition